ckeditor/ckeditor5/docs/framework/guides/package-generator.md

 ### Why the predefined ESLint rules are recommended ?

-To make CKEditor 5 plugins compatible with each other, we needed to introduce limitations when importing files from packages - [`More info here`](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/contributing/code-style.html#dll-builds-ckeditor5-rulesckeditor-imports).
+To make CKEditor 5 plugins compatible with each other, we needed to introduce limitations when importing files from packages - [see detailed explanation](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/contributing/code-style.html#dll-builds-ckeditor5-rulesckeditor-imports).

 ## Publishing